oskarnesheim/WebDev_project2/README.md

 ## Frontend

 The frontend can be found in the `client` folder, and is built with React and TypeScript.
 For global state management we use Recoil.

-We decided to with Recoil for local state management.
+We decided to use Recoil for local state management.
 Recoil makes it easy for all components to use the same state without passing props.
 This results in a clean code that is easy to understand.
 This decision was based on previous experience with the technology and recommendation in the project description.
 We used Recoil for storing state about search, filter, sorting, page and maxpage when a user goes to pokemon or “My Team” and back to the homepage.

 For fetching and caching data from the backend we use Apollo client with Graphql.
 This way we are able to get just the data we need for each query.
 An example is when fetching information about a pokemon.
 If we would have used REST API we would get all the information pokemon, when in reality we just needed maybe 6 attributes.

 For styling we use Material UI.
 Material UI is a component library that makes it easy to create responsive and good looking components.
 It is widely used and has very good documentation and support with React.